 This course contains 10 lessons designed to focus your study of Chemistry and to assist you in achieving the course learning objectives/outcomes.
 You will work on a combination of initial activities, 7 experiments, and a final exam.
-The final exam is not proctored and is open book/notes.

 Each lesson contains the following structural elements